ampproject/amphtml/CONTRIBUTING.md

 If you want to learn more about our issues priorities and implementation guidelines check out [this document](https://github.com/ampproject/amphtml/blob/master/contributing/issue-priorities.md).

+Please note that questions about how to use AMP or other general questions about AMP should be asked on [Stack Overflow under the AMP HTML tag](http://stackoverflow.com/questions/tagged/amp-html) instead of filing an issue here.
+Questions/issues related to Google Search should be asked on [Google's AMP forum](https://goo.gl/utQ1KZ).

+### Suggestions

+The AMP Project is meant to evolve with feedback.
+The project and its users appreciate your thoughts on ways to improve the design or features.

+To make a suggestion [file an issue](https://github.com/ampproject/amphtml/issues/new).

+If you are suggesting a feature that you are intending to implement, please see the [Contributing features](#contributing-features) section below for next steps.

 ## Contributing code

 The AMP Project accepts and greatly appreciates code contributions!

+If you are contributing code to the AMP Project consider [joining the AMP Project on GitHub](https://goo.gl/forms/T65peVtfQfEoDWeD3).

 ### Tips for new open source contributors